Tired of feeling like all your marketing is always rush, rush, rush?

 That said, I’m not a huge fan of planning too much.
 We’re doing business in a fast-paced environment.
 Everything’s always changing, and we have to be flexible.

 The good news: there’s a happy balance between too much planning + goal-damaging Rush Marketing.

-Today, I want to share with you how I plan marketing.
+Today, I want to share with you how I plan marketing projects and campaigns.
 It’s not rushed, but it’s still flexible.
 It lets me breathe and gives me enough time to put together a solid campaign that supports my business goals.
 Or my client’s business goals.

-Click play + get freedom from your not-so-favorite Rush Marketing:
+Click play and get freedom from your not-so-favorite Rush Marketing: